elmisi/django-geoposition/README.rst

 Prerequisites
 -------------

-Please use from version 0.3.4.
-Previous versions had several unsolved issues by their original maintainers. django-geoposition requires Django 1.8 or greater.
+Please use from version 3.0 or later.

 Installation